potassium-chloride/SmartWiFiLocker/README.md

 Minus: app don't use Trust API.

+Interesting: all code has been writen in my smartphone, compiling by AIDE.

 # Simple Install
-See built package at app/build/bin/app.apk (please, read help page)
+See built package at app/build/bin/app.apk (please, read help page) For build use Android Studio

 # Bugs
  - If launch app at unsafe zone, go to safe zone and enter password then com.android.settings droped.